The World Health Organisation estimates that there are 1 billion people with disabilities worldwide.

-We design open-source solutions for the most-needed assistive products.
+We design open-source hardware solutions.
 Once developed we release the “blueprints” to cultivate global collaboration, transparency and continual innovation.

-We utilise and build our own cutting-edge technologies like 3D scanners, CAD modelling, and 3D printers.
+We utilise and build our own cutting-edge technologies like 3D scanners, automated CAD modelling, and 3D printers.

-We collaborate with people who have disabilities, their families, clinicians and mission driven organisations to ensure our products are human centred, clinically safe and fulfill the needs of our community.
+We collaborate with people who have disabilities, their families, healthcare providers and mission driven organisations to ensure our products are human centred, clinically safe and fulfil the needs of our community.

-Our model applies to many different devices.
-We have decided to begin with a focus on one of the greatest need areas, customised Orthotics for children.
+Our model applies to many different custom-made products.
+We have decided to begin with a focus on one of the greatest need areas - custom-made Ankle Foot Orthoses (AFOs) for children.

 Our mission is to find ways of making the world inclusive for and with people of all abilities!

-As a mission driven organisation these values guide our team to make decisions which stay true to our purpose.
+As an impact-driven organisation these values guide our team to make decisions which stay true to our purpose.
 They also align us with like minded people and organisations.

 Every person with a disability should have access to the assistive products they need to be included in society.
-To achieve this, our vision is to co-create a global commons of open-source designs and set up localised factories where assistive products will be made on technologies like 3D printers.
+To achieve this, our vision is to co-create a global commons of open-source designs and set up localised factories where assistive products can be produced with technologies like 3D printers.

-Step 1: Commercialise our first product and service - Ankle-Foot Orthotics for children with disabilities and upgrade Orthotics clinics in Australia
+Step 1: Commercialise our first product and service - Ankle foot Orthoses for children with disabilities, equip and train Orthotists in Australia

-Step 2: Make designs available to the global disability community through a safe & ethical open licence and training program.
+Step 2: Make 3D scanning IP available to the global disability community through a safe & ethical open-licence and training program.

 Step 3: Develop a scaleable platform whereby approved 3D printing hubs can sign up and get paid to make assistive products.

-Go back to step 1: Repeat with the next most needed product.
+Go back to step 1: Invest profits and repeat step 1 to 4 with the next most needed assitive product.

 We are truly inspired by the innovation happening in the disability & technology fields, here in Australia and all around the world.
 People with lived experience of a disability and those around them are incredibly inventive, and we celebrate that!